 -- For some cases, online help is available from Michigan Legal Help to prepare forms through an automated interview process and to provide toolkits with legal articles, FAQs, procedure, and other resources.

 Select a type of court case.
-If you don't see your type of case in the list to the left, there is no information available on this website or from Michigan Legal Help, a public website created to help people who have to handle simple civil legal problems without a lawyer.
+If you don't see your type of case in the list to the left, there is no information available on this website but there may be from Michigan Legal Help, a public website created to help people who have to handle simple civil legal problems without a lawyer.